 - National Police Autism Association

 Thinking of joining us?

-If you have thought about a career in the police, but are unsure what steps to take, our Representative Workforce Team can help.
+If you have thought about a career in the police, but are unsure what steps to take, contact our Outreach Team for further information.

 We are proud to be…

 - Part of the Disability Confident employer scheme – we have been assessed as a Disability Confident Leader, challenging, changing and leading attitudes towards Disability and Neurodiversity, to remove barriers for disabled people in our organisation, to ensure provision of opportunities to fulfil individual potential and realise aspirations.

 - Fully certified by the National Equality Standard (NES) and to have achieved the NES compliant accreditation for best practice in Equality, Diversity, and Inclusion in the workplace.